Stakedllc/YIPs/YIPS/yip-3.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the YIP.-->
-Aave is newly released pooled lending protocol on Ethereum.
-It operates similarly to Compound, dYdX and bZx - users can supply funds to a pool and earn interest, and they can borrow off of posted collateral.
+Aave is a pooled lending protocol on Ethereum.
+Users can supply funds to a pool and earn interest, and they can borrow off of those supplied funds.
+Aave also allows for flash loans from their lending pools, and is governed by the LEND token.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 Aave must be integrated as an opportunity before RAY can allocate funds.